 - Choose cold or hot foods, and steer clear of any food that's served at room temperature — that's within the temperature "danger zone" where bacteria can thrive.

 - Be safe with water.
 Water is regulated and tested throughout the U.S., but, when in doubt, don't drink the tap or well water.
 This also goes for anything made with water, such as ice or fountain drinks.
-Stick with sealed, bottled beverages.
+Stick with sealed, bottled beverages if you have any concerns about the local water supply.

 Food on Planes and Trains